Bill

 Bill Summary

 An Act relating to protection of veterans; requiring Attorney General to enforce provisions of federal law related to payments made to escrow or title companies in certain real estate transactions; providing for civil penalty; amending 74 O.S.
-2021, Section 19.1, which relates to the Attorney General Law Enforcement Revolving Fund; providing for codification; providing an effective date; and declaring an emergency.
+2021, Section 19.1, which relates to the Attorney General Law Enforcement Revolving Fund; providing for codification; and providing an effective date.

 AI Summary

-This bill requires the Attorney General to enforce federal laws that protect United States veterans and active-duty military members by ensuring that any earnest money, which is a deposit made as part of a real estate transaction, paid to an escrow company or title company is returned if the property's appraised value is less than the agreed-upon contract price.
-Violators of this federal requirement will face a civil penalty of $500 per occurrence, with the collected funds going into the Attorney General's Law Enforcement Revolving Fund, which is a dedicated fund for the Attorney General's investigative and enforcement activities.
-The bill also specifies an effective date of July 1, 2026, and declares an emergency, meaning it will take effect immediately upon passage and approval.
+This bill requires the Attorney General to enforce federal laws that mandate the return of earnest money, which is a deposit made by a buyer to show good faith in a real estate transaction, to qualified United States veterans or active duty military personnel if the property's appraised value is less than the agreed-upon purchase price.
+These earnest money payments are typically made to escrow or title companies, which act as neutral third parties to hold funds and documents during a real estate closing.
+Violators of this federal requirement will face a civil penalty of $500 per occurrence, with the collected funds going into the Attorney General's Law Enforcement Revolving Fund, which is used for investigations and prosecutions.
+The bill also specifies an effective date of November 1, 2026.

 Committee Categories